top of page

 Chief Executive Officer

-Jane is an Audiologist and independent hearing care business co-owner.
+Jane is an Audiologist and independent business co-owner.
 With over 40 years' experience, and now employing a team of Audiologists and Audiometrists across sixteen Victoria and NSW rural practices, she knows the challenges of rural clinic service delivery.
-She is a passionate advocate in pursuit of ethics in the hearing care industry, and for equitable opportunity and support for small businesses.
+She is a passionate advocate in pursuit of ethics in the industry, and for equitable opportunity and support for small businesses.

 Jane understands the legislative processes, has worked with HBA since its inception, is a full member of Audiology Australia and the Australian College of Audiology inc. HAASA, and the current Chair of the Hearing Health Sector Alliance.
 She has worked in diagnostic audiology in Australian and UK public hospitals, and in neonatal diagnostic audiology and adult rehabilitation in rural Australia.
 She also mentors many graduate intern Audiologists, and supports them with clinic placements.